-Mandel was subjected to a 4-year legal crusade, in which he was personally investigated by 14 international agencies, including the CIA, FBI, IRS, National Crime Authority, and Australian Securities Commission.
+Mandel was subjected to an investigation involving 14 international agencies, including the CIA, FBI, IRS, National Crime Authority, and Australian Securities Commission.

 In the end, neither Mandel nor the ILF was found guilty of any wrongdoing.
 “I will live to be 150,” he proclaimed.
 “I am not the type of person who lays down and dies because some glorified clerk doesn’t know what he’s doing.”

-Meanwhile, in his home country of Australia, he became something of a folk hero: A widely-circulated cartoon depicted him as a kangaroo hopping out of the US with a pouch full of cash — defiant, victorious, and full of life.
+Meanwhile, in his home country of Australia, he became something of a folk hero: An article in People magazine described him as a kangaroo hopping out of the US with a pouch full of cash — defiant, victorious, and full of life.